The Directors have the pleasure of presenting the Forty Seventh Annual Report of yourCompany together with the Audited

 The obtaining and consolidation of feedback from all directors for theevaluation of the Board and its Committees and Individual Directors (i.e. Independent andNon Independent Directors) were co-ordinated by the Chairman of the Board.
 The feedback onevaluation of the Board and its Committees was discussed in their respective meetings andthe feedback on the evaluation of Individual Directors was discussed individually withthem.

 The evaluation of Chairperson was co-ordinated by the Chairman of theIndependent Directors meeting.

-The Independent Directors met on 8th February 2018 with respect to the above.
+The Independent Directors met on 27th January 2020 with respect tothe above process.

 There was no change in the Key Managerial Personnel during the year under review otherthan the directors as already captured in this report.

 i. the applicable Accounting Standards have been followed in preparation of thefinancial statements and there are no material departures from the said standards;

 ii. reasonable and prudent accounting policies have been used in preparation of thefinancial statements and that they have been consistently applied and that reasonable andprudent judgments and estimates have been made in respect of items not concluded by theyear end so as to give a true and fair view of the state of affairs of the Company as at31st March 2020 and of the profit for the year ended on that date;